Pulover/PuloversMacroCreator/Documentation/Faq.md

 ### Why am I getting wrong mouse coordinates?

 The default settings for mouse coords are relative to the active window to make clicks point correctly even when the window is in a different position of when Macro was created.
-When working with multiple windows it may be best to adjust or maximize all windows and change CoordMode to screen (Settings > [Defaults](p10-Settings.html#defaults)).
+When working with multiple windows it may be best to adjust or maximize all windows and change CoordMode to screen (Settings > [Defaults](Settings.html#defaults)).

-### I can run the program but Macros won't work / cannot take screenshots.
+### I can run the program but Macros won't work / cannot take screenshots

 Jn some systems Macro Creator requires administrator privileges in order to work properly.
 Enter the program or shortcut's Properties, select the Compatibility tab (click the Advanced button, if it's a shortcut) and check the "Run as administrator" option.

-### I'm getting Error: Invalid hotkey when I try to launch the program.
+### I'm getting "Error: Invalid hotkey" when I try to launch the program

 This is a keyboard language issue.
 Change the default keyboard layout of your system (global settings) to English and open MacroCreator.